rmsk2/githubbkp/README.md

 # githubbkp
-Tool to backup the latest commit in any of my repos and the state of mobile motifier.
+Tool to backup all of my public and private repos and the state of mobile motifier.
+This is intended to be run in kubernetes.
+Find the deployment in `githubbkp.yml` and the pvc in `pvc.yml`.

 Environment variables: